billifab/gp-ei-bayesopt/aim3_power/README.md

 The Gaussian process surrogate uses a Matérn 5/2 covariance kernel with fixed hyperparameters (length scale 0.30 on the [0, 1] unit cube; signal variance 400; default observation noise variance 25), with condition-specific noise variances estimated from donor-level replicate responses where available.
 Expected Improvement with exploration constant ξ = 0.5 is used as the acquisition function and evaluated over a dense 15×15×15 candidate grid; near-duplicate candidates (within Euclidean distance 0.07 of observed points or 0.10 of within-batch selections) are suppressed.

 Fixed hyperparameters are appropriate for operating-characteristic analysis, where the goal is to characterize workflow performance under realistic scenarios rather than to optimize the surrogate model itself.
-The full production implementation in Aim 3 will use marginal-likelihood optimization of the GP hyperparameters via the BoTorch framework, as described in the Research Strategy §4.3 Computational methodology.
+The full production implementation will use marginal-likelihood optimization of the GP hyperparameters via the BoTorch framework, as described in the Research Strategy §4.3 Computational methodology.

 ## Authorship and contributions

-- **Fabrizio Billi, PhD** (UCLA Orthopaedic Surgery, Billi Laboratory) — original GP-EI pre-validation framework (Version 1.0), project conception, repository maintenance.
+- **Fabrizio Billi, PhD** (UCLA) — original GP-EI pre-validation framework (Version 1.0), project conception, repository maintenance.
-- **Yiqun Jiang, PhD** (UCLA Department of Medicine) — Aim 3 power simulation framework, operating-characteristic analysis (Version 2.0).
+- **Yiqun Jiang, PhD** (UCLA) — Power simulation framework, operating-characteristic analysis (Version 2.0).

 ## License and citation